ROM Community Access Network (ROMCAN)

 How does it work?

 To take advantage of this part of the program interested parties must be a client of one of the member organizations under the ROMCAN program.
-If you are not a client of these organizations, contact us for more information at firstname.lastname@example.org.
+If you are not a client of one of these organizations, you may still be able to submit an application.
+Please consult the terms and conditions and how to apply for ROMCAN tickets.
+For more information contact us at firstname.lastname@example.org.

 What other programs are under ROMCAN?